AggieGem/Skyline-Tech/README.md

-# Skyline Tech
-A table is a representation of data arranged in rows and column.
-It is more like spreadsheet.
-In Html, with tables, you can arrange data, images, texts, links and so on into the rows and column of the cells.
-Css is the application of the varios styling properties to Html table elements.
-Each table may have an associated caption that provides a short description of the table's purpose.
+This table is a representation rows and columns constituting the names of Skyline Tech students and the approval of their exam scores